-As for a good clinic… I recommend my clinic in Missouri (a state with friendly surrogacy laws).
-This clinic has excellent success rates and are giving my clients a negotiated price.
+As for a good clinic… I recommend my clinics in Texas or California (both are states with friendly surrogacy laws).
+The clinics have excellent success rates and are giving my clients a good negotiated price.

 Finally, I know that many parents hope to find a surrogate who lives nearby so they can visit during the pregnancy or attend the prenatal exams.
 I totally understand that desire.
 But it’s not always a realistic expectation.

 I regularly hire surrogates for clients in different countries (even different continents), and both the surrogate and parents do fine.
 My advise is to look first at where the pregnancy and delivery will be the safest and most secure.
 Then you can make decisions from that short list of options.

 Search our complete library for all the answers…